Using higher-order contracts to model session types: Conclusion

 \subsection{Related work}

-The material in sections~2,3, and 4 is adapted from chapter~8 of \cite{gbthesis}. \rlem{model-complete} in this paper is analogous to Lemma~8.1.5 of \cite{gbthesis}.
-Lemma~8.1.5 relies on Lemma~7.2.18 of that thesis.
-Lemma~7.2.18, though, is false.
-A counter example is the session contract $ \Rec[x]{!(x).\Unit}$.
-Spurred on by this problem, we investigated the notion of type complement, that we described in \rsec{complement}.\\
+The material in sections~2,3, and 4 is adapted from chapter~8 of \cite{gbthesis}. \rlem{model-complete} in this paper is analogous to Lemma~8.1.5 of \cite{gbthesis}, of that thesis.
+Lemma~8.1.5 relies on Lemma~7.2.18 (also of \cite{gbthesis}) which turns out to be false: and a counter example is the session contract $ \Rec[x]{!(x).\Unit}$.
+Spurred on by this problem, we investigated a novel definition of type duality, that we described in \rsec{complement}.\\

-\leaveout{ \GBc{ The paper \cite{DBLP:conf/concur/Honda93} ends presenting the following problem, `` A question is, thus, whether there is any possible framework of typed concurrency where we have actually significant semantic interpretation of each type. '' Did we solve the problem? } }

-{\em Contacts for web-service:} First-order contracts for web-services and the notion of contract compliance have been proposed first in \cite{DBLP:conf/wsfm/CarpinetiCLP06}, and have been improved on in \cite{LP07}.
+\paragraph{\bf Contracts for web-services:} First-order contracts for web-services and the notion of contract compliance have been proposed first in \cite{DBLP:conf/wsfm/CarpinetiCLP06}, and have been improved on in \cite{LP07}.
 In \cite{DBLP:conf/wsfm/CarpinetiCLP06} a sub-contract relation is defined, which leads to the definition of compliance.
 In contracts, in \cite{LP07} the compliance is defined in terms of the LTS of contracts, and then, in the style of testing theory \cite{dNH84}, the sub-contract preorder is defined using the compliance.
 All the subsequent works - including this paper - adhere to that style.

 The most recent accounts of first-order contracts for web-services are \cite{DBLP:journals/tcs/Padovani10,DBLP:journals/toplas/CastagnaGP09}.
 A striking difference between the two papers is the treatment of infinite behaviours.
 In \cite{DBLP:journals/tcs/Padovani10} infinite behaviours are expressed by recursive contracts, whereas in \cite{DBLP:journals/toplas/CastagnaGP09} there is no recursive construct, $\Rec{-}$, and the theory accounts for infinite behaviours by using a {\em coinductively} defined language.
 Our treatment of infinite behaviours follows the lines of \cite{DBLP:journals/tcs/Padovani10}.